New Moon on

 Moon after descending node

-6 days after descending node on 7 April 2056 at 18:26 in ♑ Capricorn.
-The Moon is located south of the ecliptic over the following 7 days, until the lunar orbit crosses from South to North in ascending node on 22 April 2056 at 10:02 in ♋ Cancer.
+6 days after descending node on 7 April 2056 at 18:26 in ♑ Capricorn the Moon is positioned south of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from South to North in ascending node on 22 April 2056 at 10:02 in ♋ Cancer.

 Moon before northern standstill

-7 days since the previous standstill on 6 April 2056 at 13:41 in ♑ Capricorn when the Moon has reached South declination of ∠-21.566°, the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠21.717° at the point of next northern standstill on 21 April 2056 at 07:19 in ♋ Cancer.
+7 days since the last southern standstill on 6 April 2056 at 13:41 in ♑ Capricorn when the Moon has reached South declination of ∠-21.566° the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠21.717° at the point of next northern standstill on 21 April 2056 at 07:19 in ♋ Cancer.

 Sun-Moon-Earth syzygy